asinghani/18224-tapeout-s23-boards/docs/BRINGUP.md

 Varies based on your project.
 If you're using a single-stepped clock, you must step it at least 5 times after powering on the chip so that the "project selection" register is updated.

-## Errata + Caveats

-- Caveats for F22 designs (TinyTapeout-style designs)
-	- CLK is on IN[0] instead of CLK pin
-	- Must still step the CLK pin to set the design
-- Need several clock cycles for setting the design
-- Reset does not synchronize

 ## Internal Documentation